dojo/docs/dojo/declare.rst

 Constructors
 ------------

+Constructor invocations are governed by Chaining_.

 Default constructor chaining
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default all constructors are chained using *after* algorithm (using `AOP <http://en.wikipedia.org/wiki/Aspect-oriented_programming>`_ terminology).
+By default all constructors are chained using **after** algorithm (using `AOP <http://en.wikipedia.org/wiki/Aspect-oriented_programming>`_ terminology).
 It means that after the linearization for any given class its constructor is going to be called *after* its superclass constructors:

 .. code-block :: javascript
   :linenos: